ianjonsen/aniMotum/README.md

 <!-- badges: end -->

 <img src="man/figures/README-logo-1.png" style="display: block; margin: auto;" />

-foo `foieGras` is an R package that fits a continuous-time model (RW or CRW) in state-space form to filter Argos (or GLS) satellite location data.
+`foieGras` is an R package that fits a continuous-time model (RW or CRW) in state-space form to filter Argos (or GLS) satellite location data.
 Template Model Builder (`TMB`) is used for fast estimation.
 Argos data can be either (older) Least Squares-based locations, (newer) Kalman Filter-based locations with error ellipse information, or a mixture of the two.
 The state-space model estimates two sets of location states: 1) corresponding to each observation, which are usually irregularly timed